OneForFreedom/Sweat-Snitch/README.md

 Humidifier and Temp reader and projector, Top oled shows temp whilst bottom oled shows humidity.
 It also has a i2c multiplex because both oleds use the same lib.

+A border of one px will show if temps are over 30 degrees C and a border of 4px will show if temps are over 40 degrees C

-And no. This wont work if  you completely submerge it in water.
+And no. This won't work if  you completely submerge it in water.

 ## Project Images